Getting MoRE out of Mixture of Language Model Reasoning Experts: Improves Selective QA

 \subsection{Automatic Abstention}

 Traditionally, the decision to abstain or not is determined based solely on a confidence score.
 However, confidence scores of the generated answers can be poorly calibrated~\cite{Jiang2020HowCW,Si2022RevisitingCF} for this purpose.
 A more effective approach is to train a calibrator to score the prediction's probability of being correct~\cite{Kamath2020SelectiveQA,Ye2021CanEB,zhang2021knowing}.
-For \mope{}, we can easily use the router as the calibrator to score the final predictions.
+For \mope{}, we can easily use the answer selector as the calibrator to score the final predictions.
 Since \mope{} gathers predictions from multiple experts, it enables users to take advantage of the agreement among these expert systems as an additional useful signal apart from the confidence scores.
-To verify the effectiveness of such inter-expert agreement signals, we use the router from Section~\ref{sec:mope} to score model predictions, and ablate the impact of including inter-expert agreement features.
-We use the same \mope{} system with the random forest router in Section~\ref{sec:ensemble} as the underlying \qa{} model, which means that the \qa{} accuracy would stay the same across all settings.
+To verify the effectiveness of such inter-expert agreement signals, we use the random forest selector from Section~\ref{sec:router} to score model predictions, and ablate the impact of including inter-expert agreement features.
+We use the same \mope{} system with the random forest selector as the underlying \qa{} system, which means that the \qa{} accuracy would stay the same across all settings.
 We then compare the following three ways of scoring the final system predictions for automatic abstention:

-\begin{itemize} \item \textbf{MaxProb}: We directly take the selected answer's language modeling probability (as provided by the underlying Codex model) as the prediction's score.
+\begin{itemize*} \item \textbf{MaxProb}: We directly take the selected answer's language modeling probability (as provided by the underlying Codex model) as the prediction's score.

 \item \textbf{RF Calibrator w/o Inter-Expert Agreement}: To tease apart the impact of inter-expert agreement features, we train the random forest classifier without any of the inter-expert agreement features described in Section~\ref{sec:router}.